-The SMWC will have a staff wellness subcommittee that focuses on staff wellness issues, identifies and disseminates wellness resources and performs other functions that support staff wellness in coordination with human resources staff.
-The subcommittee leader's name is Laurie Tauer, the school nurse.
-Some examples of health promotion includes blood pressure check, walking as a group, and having speakers present on health topics.
+The SMWC will have a staff wellness subcommittee that focuses on staff wellness issues, identifies and disseminates wellness resources, and performs other functions that support staff wellness in coordination with human resources staff.
+The subcommittee leader's name is Sara Schultz, the school nurse.
+Some examples of health promotion include blood pressure checks, walking as a group, and having speakers present on health topics.